 Dinner & Breakfast Package

 You can either bring your own supplies, or preorder a dinner and breakfast food package when you make your reservation.
 Made from fresh local ingredients the evening meal includes a snack platter with a tasty selection of cheeses, dips, pâté, bread or crackers, relishes, olives and cured meat or salmon.
-The main will include the chef’s selection of a locally produced meat (ready for you to cook on either the hob or barbecue, with instructions provided) accompanied with seasonal salads or vegetables and potatoes, plus something delightfully sweet to finish.
+The main will include the chef’s selection of a locally produced meat (lamb, beef or venison), ready for you to cook on either the hob or barbecue (with instructions provided) accompanied with seasonal salads or vegetables and potatoes, plus something delightfully sweet to finish.
 Breakfast is either homemade toasted muesli or coconut, chia & cranberry Bircher, both served with fresh yoghurt and berry compote.
 Vegetarian and gluten free options are available.

 While you can walk back down to the carpark and drive to the Fossil Point Cafe or back to Amberley to stock up on supplies, you’ll find that the desire to stay put and relax is overwhelming (plus it’s best not to walk the track in the dark), so please ensure you have enough food and drink to totally indulge in the isolation.